 For detailed information about the Cosmic Octave and the different planetary tone frequencies please see

 Striking the tuning fork

-If it is used more often, the tuning fork can be struck against an object that has the "softness" of a ball of the hand.
-A tightly rolled guest towel is very suitable, the roll is lashed down at both ends with two cords.
+If the tuning fork is rarely used, it can be struck on the ball of the other hand.
+If the tuning fork is used frequently, an object that is approximately as soft as the ball of your hand can be used to strike the tuning fork.
+A tightly rolled up guest towel is well suited, the roller lashed at both ends with two cords.

 About a possible nickel allergy

 The tuning forks offered at Planetware are made of nickel-plated steel.
 Since Planetware was founded in 1990, no problems have been reported because of the material; not even regarding a nickel allergy.
 Reactions to nickel in allergy sufferers usually only occur with prolonged contact with the skin, e.g. when wearing earrings, while in tuning fork applications the contact is relatively short.
 But certainly someone can be more or less allergic to nickel.